kildar2112/4331_UCFMAP/artifacts/architecture.md

 Go to Google Maps:
 	The user will click this and will be shown an estimated travel time and route depending on the options they chose above.

-The Map:
-	The map will have clickable icons for each building and garage.
-The user will be able to click buildings and receive information about them, such as their fullness if it is a garage, or location and distance if it is a classroom.
-The garages on the map will also be color-coded to represent their fullness, so that the user will know how full a garage is before they click on it.

 Related User Stories: